RNLL LEAGUE ID FOR SCHOOL ENROLLMENT FORMS: 04470507

 ||5-6 year olds who have played at least one season of Little League

 ||7-8 year olds, some 9's if newer to baseball or more comfortable at this level

 ||9-11 year olds (kid pitch)

 ||10-12 year olds (kid pitch, approximately first half of season is free substitution & bat entire roster)

 Use the following link to determine your child's 2019 league age or use the League Age Chart on the RNLL Website.

 3) How long is the season?

-Try-outs are approximately the first two weeks of March.
-Games begin around the second week of April and the last week of play is the first week of June (this included the City Tournament for AAA and Majors).
+Try-outs are usually the first two Saturdays of March.
+Games begin around the second week of April (after Spring Break) and the last week of play is the first week of June (this includes the City Tournament for AAA and Majors).
 Memorial weekend is a baseball holiday.

 4) How can I volunteer to coach?

-Coaches must attend a mandatory registration session held by the league in January and February and submit an application and pass a background check.
+Coaches must attend a mandatory registration session held by the league in January and submit an application and pass a background check.
 You may attend either Jan.
 15th or Jan.
 30th anytime between 6 - 7:30pm at the clubhouse.